Why choose Greece as your year-round beach holiday destination?

 The rugged black sand beaches of volcanic origin, contrast with the blue sea and white houses of Fira, a village perched on the western side of the island from which you can enjoy breathtaking sunsets.

 - How to get to Santorini: You can fly directly to Santorini’s (Thira) National Airport or book cheap flights to Athens International Airport “Eleftherios Venizelos” with EasyJet and catch a ferry to Santorini.

 Paxi is one of the largest Ionian Islands and is close to Corfu.
-Although, it’s smaller and less known than the other Greek islands, it’s absolutely a perfect oasis of tranquillity for couples or any kind of traveler seeking privacy.
+It’s smaller and less known than the other Greek islands, making it a perfect oasis of tranquillity for couples or travellers seeking privacy.

 Mykonos is the best choice for those who want to party.